TanmoySG/wunder-identity-provider/README.md

             "otp" :  {OTP}
           }
 ```
-Run the demo using `cURL` by replacing the values of email, OTP recieved in your mail, within 90 seconds.
+Run a demo verification using `cURL` by replacing the values of email, OTP recieved in your mail, within 90 seconds.
 ```
 curl --request POST \
   --url http://{url}/register/verify \